BERNARDS TOWNSHIP BOARD OF EDUCATION

-3. The Board or the Superintendent shall not respond to or otherwise engage in questions or discussion in public or from the public on any matter involving the performance of an administrator, unless the administrator has so authorized the Board and the Superintendent pursuant to law.
+3. The Board or the Superintendent shall not entertain questions or discussion in public on any matter involving the performance of an administrator.

 B. Twelve-month employees shall be allowed fifteen (15) days sick leave per year.
 All unused sick leave days shall be accumulated for reimbursement at retirement at the rate noted below.
 Payment may be deferred to January 1 of the year following retirement at the discretion of the retiree.